-“You may chose to look the other way but you can never again say you did not know”— William Wilberforce
+“You may choose to look the other way but you can never again say you did not know”— William Wilberforce

 Our founder Miyabi volunteered to support the NGOs Change Action Nepal and SHE=Precious in their work for human rights.
 Instantly she was welcomed as a sister among the Nepali women, and learnt that the younger girls were called bahini, which means ‘little sister’.
 Apart from the loving sisterhood she also witnessed the prominent gender inequalities in the Nepalese society.